alexholcombe/attentional-blink/README.md

 ######Staircase piloting notes
-Alex with glasses off, targeted 90% correct with staircase.
+Alex with glasses off to simulate elderly, targeted 90% correct with staircase.
 Started with 20 trials of noise= [ 2  2  5  5 10 80 80 80  2  2  5  5 10 80 80 80] then a max 20-trial staircase followed by 25 trials at that noise level.
 Yielded 85% approx correct for T1.